vbagaria/hello-world/README.md

 # hello-world
-Just another repository
-Created to familiarise myself with GitHub and how it works.
+Just another repository created to familiarise myself with GitHub and how it works.